 The Department may be legally required to release information provided by applicants in certain circumstances, for example, under the Freedom of Information Act 1982.
-In processing a request under that Act the Department may consult the relevant applicant before a decision on the release of documents containing commercial information being made.
+In processing a request under the Freedom of Information Act 1982 the Department may consult the relevant applicant before a decision on the release of documents containing commercial information being made.